 Want more growth hacking insights?
 Keep reading.

 2. Crack the analytics code to smoothen your conversion funnel: Let your data dictate your marketing strategy

-Do you know the marketing channel that drives the most loyal users for your business?
+Do you know which marketing channel drives the most loyal user base for your business?

 If you’re storing your marketing data, then this and lots of other crucial business information is already available to you.

 Growth hackers know that, by collecting and analyzing your data, you can make your organization’s marketing stronger and more effective.